literalice/grails-cookie-session/README.md

 Clone the plugin's source, and use it as a grails inline plugin.

+# Issues

+## Replay attacks

+You should be aware of the replay attacks when you use the cookie based session store.
+Even if someone sniffs a user's cookie, and replay the cookie to your application, the application cannot detect this. (they may log in to your application or ...).

+## Session data size

+All the session data will be stored in a cookie data. so the size must be up to 4kb.

 # Configuration

 The plugin can be configured in "Config.groovy".